open-sauced/maintainer-intro-course/communication-and-collaboration.md

 #### Having Empathy and Compassion

-It would be best to be emphatic and compassionate when handling a problem, for example, when you face a dispute between contributors or community members.
+It is best to be emphatic and compassionate when handling a problem, such as a dispute between contributors or community members.

 You must look at and listen to the problem from both sides to keep yourself non-judgemental.
-Then, put yourself in their shoes to see the case from their perspective to understand it better.
+Then, put yourself in their shoes to see the case from their perspective so you can understand it better.
 Empathy and compassion will help you not only resolve a conflict but also create a positive environment.

 #### Being Tactful and Diplomatic

-A critical factor in successfully addressing a problem is to approach it in a way that values and respects the feelings and perspectives of others.
-This not only prevents any harm to the relationship but also leads to positive outcomes when resolving conflicts.
+A critical factor in successfully addressing a problem is approaching it in a way that values and respects the feelings and perspectives of others.
+This not only prevents harm to the relationship but also leads to positive outcomes when resolving conflicts.

 The key is to think before you speak and choose your words wisely.
 You want to be able to tell the truth, but at the same time, also consider others' feelings and make them feel safe.
 Use positive yet direct language to prevent misunderstandings; consider balancing being straightforward and sensitive, and avoid pointing fingers.